HydraMeshnet/developer-portal/api/layer2_api.md

 ### Query Before Proof History

-Retrieves on which height a contentId was registered.
+Retrieves at which height a contentId was registered.

 ```http
 GET /morpheus/v1/before-proof/{contentId}/history